 FPA PACKAGING CHARTER

-All FPA members’ packaging, irrespective of material and format, will play its full part in fulfilling circular economy aims and will carry full evidence for all claims made.
+All FPA members’ packaging, irrespective of material and format must carry full evidence for all claims made.

 FPA members agree to: